Crypt06545/Crypt06545/README.md

 ---
 <br><br>

 I am a full stack developer.
 I have experience with PHP, JAVA, JS, HTML, TS but I'm always willing to learn new things!
-I am 20 years old and I live in the Netherlands.
+I am 20 years old and I live in Bangladesh.
 I have about 3 years of experience in creating websites and applications.
 I am always looking for new challenges!
-Do you want to have something coded?
 Contact me via<a href="#contact">  below links! </a>
 <br><br>